10 Vegan Low FODMAP Dinner Recipes

 FODMAP is an acronym for Fermentable Oligo-, Di-, and Monosaccharides and Polyols.
 The FODMAPs are carbohydrates that are not fully digested by some of us; if we have irritable bowel syndrome (IBS), these FODMAPs move into the colon where they are fermented by bacteria causing gas, intestinal discomfort and bloating.
 Some FODMAPs, like lactose, can also draw water to them, loosening up your bowel movements.

 Many plant foods have high FODMAPs, such as apples, mangoes, pears, asparagus, artichoke, garlic, wheat, barley, rye, honey, agave syrup, yogurt, and cashews.
 You might have noticed that these are really healthy foods…so don’t avoid them if you don’t have to!
-In fact, if you don’t have IBS, eating more FODMAP-rich plant foods may help you build a healthier microbiome.
+In fact, if you don’t have IBS, eating more FODMAP-rich plant foods may help you build a healthier microbiome, as most high fiber plant foods will.

 Why might one go on a low FODMAP diet?